pippim/pippim.github.io/_posts/2017/2017-01-09-How-do-I-change-the-login-screen-in-Ubuntu-16.04+?.md

 ## Point and click with Nautilus to set login screen wallpaper

-I wrote a script where you can navigate to a directory / image, right click on it and set it as login screen / lock screen background using Nautilus (file manager now called "Files"): https://askubuntu.com/questions/871312/nautilus-can-set-desktop-wallpaper-how-can-it-set-login-and-lock-screen-wallpap
+I wrote a script where you can navigate to a directory / image, right click on it and set it as login screen / lock screen background using Nautilus (file manager now called "Files"): [Nautilus can set desktop wallpaper.
+How can it set login and lock screen wallpaper?]({% post_url /2017/2017-01-13-Nautilus-can-set-desktop-wallpaper.-How-can-it-set-login-and-lock-screen-wallpaper? %})

 [![Nautilus set-login-wallpaper Drop Down][2]][2]